 "The Cullen Davis murder

-note: One of the highest profile court cases ever in DFW, millionaire
+One of the highest profile court cases ever in DFW, millionaire T. Cullen

-T. Cullen Davis was accused of killing his stepdaughter Andrea Welborn
+Davis was accused of killing his stepdaughter Andrea Welborn and his wife's

 Cullen Davis' girlfriend, Karen Masters, had her relationship details revealed

 Priscilla Davis, Cullen's estranged wife, photographed in her Fort Worth